Ridzz110/Ridzz110/README.md

 - 👋 Hi, I’m @Ridzz110
 - 👀 I’m interested in coding, eating, gaming, anime and sleep
 - 🌱 I’m currently learning front end libraries in FCC
-- 💞️ I’m trying learn and fit in
+- 💞️ I’m trying to learn and fit in
 - 📫 How to reach me ridzzali110@gmail.com

 <!---